Piri-Piri Style Pork Burger with Pineapple Salsa

 4. Allow your meat to get to room temperature before cooking to allow more even cooking.
 As a rule of thumb, we suggest removing from the fridge 15 minutes before cooking.

 5. Apart from brushing and glazing your food, don’t be tempted to lift the BBQ lid as you don’t want to risk losing heat, smoke, moisture or flavour.

 6. Use fresh herb sprigs and tie them to the end of a wooden spoon to use as an aromatic brush.
 Rosemary branches work best, however thyme, oregano and sage work well too.

 7. Make sure you have two sets of cooking utensils and containers when cooking on the BBQ to avoid cross contamination between raw and cooked meats.

 8. Spray 100% apple juice at intervals while cooking to improve colour, flavour and tenderness of the meat.

 9. Keep those pesky bugs at bay by having scented potted herbs nearby and make sure you keep food covered at all times.

-10. After cooking ensure you've correctly extinguished your BBQ by pouring water over the burning coals and leaving them to cool until completely cold.
+10. After cooking ensure you’ve correctly extinguished your BBQ by carefully pouring cold water over the burning coals and leaving them to cool until completely cold.